JihadMotii-REISys/rd-connect-cas-overlay/INSTALL_LDAP.md

 #Installing and configuring OpenLDAP

 * First, the LDAP server host must have its official name, either through the name server or using a new /etc/hosts entry.
+We are assuming along this document that the name is `ldap.rd-connect.eu`.
 * Then, this branch must be in the /tmp directory of the host, as next steps assume it:

 ```bash